 Please be courteous and only write or comment what you would be prepared to say face to face.

-The Hawkinge Gazette and Channel Coast News (Localrags) will not under any circumstances publish letters from anonymous authors.
+The Hawkinge Gazette (Localrags) will not under any circumstances publish letters from anonymous authors.
 We must have a valid Email address or home address.
 If the author wishes to withhold their name, the published letter will be signed – name and address supplied.

-Anyone wishing to know the identity of the author must contact the Hawkinge Gazette and Channel Coast News (Localrags).
+Anyone wishing to know the identity of the author must contact the Hawkinge Gazette (Localrags).
 We will then approach the author to see if they are willing to have their identity disclosed to everyone or to the person requesting the information.

 Under normal circumstances we would request that we disclose the name of the person requesting the information, to the author.